Discovery Process Decisions Testing Features Results Players Reflections Next Steps

 Built to grow

 New teams, new editions, rule variants.
 A Retro skin for older fans who remember a different version of the game; new digital skins for those who've never owned the box.
-Quality-of-life improvements the physical game never could.

 Decisions that shaped it

-Three things that mattered most.
+Two things that mattered most.

 1